MyFGitAccount/KPD_LOGBOOK/log.md

 This project solves these by providing:
 - A **timetable planner** (calendar.html/js) that allows drag-and-drop class scheduling from a searchable list, with visual conflict detection and PNG export.
-- A **learning platform** for course viewing/editing, account management, admin approvals, forum integration, and PDF analysis (e.g., EIS for summarizing documents).
+- A **learning platform** for course viewing/editing, account management, admin approvals.
 - Integration with extracted course data from PDFs, making scheduling dynamic and data-driven.

 **Evolving Understanding:** Initially, the focus was on timetable planning alone, but it expanded to a full platform after realizing scheduling ties into course management (e.g., viewing materials, timetables per course).